MFR6340/theenglishextension.org/young-world-1/unit-3: apples and crisps.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1057057543" rel="nofollow"> Buy on Orell Füssli</a>

 ## Extension Booklet
-A booklet covering grammar and spelling has been designed to be used with this unit.
+A booklet covering short vowels, plurals anod other grammar and spelling topics has been designed to be used with this unit.
 Available by contacting Theresa Jäger at [tjaeger09@gmail.com](mailto:tjaeger09@gmail.com).

 <img src="https://i.imgur.com/jvptxBS.png" width="85%" />